edgonzalesjr/Threat-Monitoring-Incident-Response-Using-LimaCharlie/README.md

 ## Objective
-To gain practical experience with Lima Charlie, a cloud-based security platform, in managing security operations, improving incident response, and enhancing the organization’s security in real time.
+To gain practical experience with LimaCharlie, a cloud-based security platform, in managing security operations, improving incident response, and enhancing the organization’s security in real time.

 ### Skills Learned
 - Telemetry Management and Data Analysis